villagehiker/templer/examples/casestudy/readme.md

 * a subfolder: `<a href="../travel/">Travel</a>`
 * a subfolder within a subfolder: : `<a href="../../travel/">Travel</a>`

-This makes trivial the creation of menus within a template as the path always renders correctly.
+This makes trivial the creation of menus within a template as the path always renders correctly, regardless of the folder depth within the website.
 The same applies to links between internal webpages.

 ## Template Layout File

+The Village Hiker site uses one page template.
+It works for both index.html pages and website content pages.
+The template uses both global and page-specific variables to make each page unique unique.
+It also contains

 ## Include Files

-## Content Files
+## Page Files

+### Index Pages

+### Content Pages